ajstiglitz/FinalProjectDATA440/README.md

 ---

 ### Description
-The purpose of this code is to create a Graphical User Interface (or GUI) for
+The purpose of this code is to create a Graphical User Interface (or GUI) that has the functionality of a dice roller, a player sheet, and a plot-creator.

+The dice availble to roll include a four-sided die, six-sided die, an eight-sided die, a ten-sided die, a twelve-sided die, and a twenty-sided die.

+The player sheet allows the user to import a picture of their player, and text boxes to fill out characteristics like Name, Class, Race, Alignment, Level, and Age.
+There are also places to input the player inventory, the character's features and traits, as well as other proficiencies and languages.

+The plot-creator allows the user to test different scenarios related to dice rolls to check compare the distribution of variances.

+The GUI is intended for use alongside the tabletop role-playing game Dungeons & Dragons.

 - talk about what DnD is briefly
 - possible link to either a dnd wiki or the dnd page